-SWM utility charges appear as a line item in a customer's annual property tax bill -- listed as "Surface Water Management Principal" under Special Assessments.
+SWM utility charges appear as a line item in a customer's annual property tax bill -- listed as "Surface Water Utility Charge" under Special Assessments.
 See example* below:

 * The above example is for a single-family residential property located in an urban growth area (UGA) and reflects a surcharge.

 Contact us to learn moreBilling questions?
 Email Lisa.Souza@snoco.org or call (425) 388-6474.

 Refunds and appeals require an appeal form be submitted by April 30.
 Documentation** or a site inspection of the property may be required.
 To appeal billing charges, complete this form Appeal Surface Water Management billing and mail to:

 Attn: Utility Billing Assistant - Appeal

 Everett, WA 98201

 **If not providing As-Built documentation, the completed form can be sent via email to: Lisa.Souza@snoco.org